MaxenceLecoq921/MaxenceLecoq921/README.md

 - 🌱 I’m currently learning Solidity and React framework

-- 💬 Ask me about Java, NodeJS or VueJS
+- 💬 Ask me about Java, NodeJS or ReactJS

 - 📫 How to reach me: maxencelecoqpro@gmail.com